 We are very aware that leaving parents for the first time will be very difficult for some children and comes easy for others.
 This can apply to parents too - leaving your child in someone else's care can be challenging.
 Every child as we know is very different.
 We aspire to know and care for your child, which then helps us get them settled in.
 We can update you by phone call and/or at the end of each session if you have any concerns.
-If your child is upset when dropped off it will ease your mind to know that the majority of children and begin to feel settled within the first 10-15 minutes of their parents leaving- this can continue for a few days or several weeks, but we always get there in the end together.
-Here at our nursery, we aim for happy nurtured children, happy parents and an attentive warm team.
+If your child is upset when dropped off it will ease your mind to know that almost all children begin to feel settled within the first 10-15 minutes of their parents leaving- this can continue for a few days or several weeks, but we always get there in the end together.
+Here at our nursery, we aim for happy nurtured children, happy parents, and an attentive warm team.

-We look forward to welcoming every child, either returning or just beginning their journey, along with every parent, carer and family to Fraserburgh South Park Nursery.
+We look forward to welcoming every child, either returning or just beginning their journey, along with every parent, carer and family to Fraserburgh South Park Nursery and working together to achieve our best.